 How to Make Bone Broth in a Crock Pot

 - 2 lb bones (or enough to comfortably fill your crockpot with at least 3-4 inches of the room at the top)

 - 1/2 gallon water (or enough to cover the bones while leaving at least 2 inches of room at the top of your crockpot)

 - 1 tsp salt (optional – for flavour)

-- Fill the crockpot with water until the bones are fully covered – making sure to leave at least 2 inches of the room at the top
+- Fill the crockpot with water until the bones are fully covered – making sure to leave at least 2 inches of room at the top.

 - Plug in your slow cooker and set to low.
 This works best with slow cookers that won’t automatically turn off after a certain amount of time.
 If your slow cooker can only be set to a maximum of eight hours, time this out so that you can reset it before you go to bed as well as when you wake up again the next morning.